 Meditate on a Mid-Range Goal

-Imagine Your Life When That Goal Comes True
+Imagine Your Life When that Goal Comes True

-Step Back nd Enjoy The View
+Step Back and Enjoy the View

-Come Back To Center To Choose Immediate Steps Toward Your Goal
+Come Back to Center to Choose Immediate Steps Toward Your Goal

 Move Toward Your Goal Every Day